RHIT-CSSE/csse220/Homework/HWImplementingDesign1/README.md

 - This is an individual exercise/assignment

 ## The problem:
+Online Quizzes:

-Online quizzer: Is an online quiz application for teachers who write quizzes and students who take them.
-The same quiz question can appear in multiple quizzes.
-If a teacher updates a quiz question, it is important that all quizzes immediately reflect that change.
+In an online quiz application, teachers update quizzes and students take them.
+Quizzes and questions have their own unique id number.
+The same quiz question can appear in multiple different quizzes.
+If a teacher updates the actual query made by a quiz's question, it's important that this update to the query is reflected in all quizzes that utilize that question.
+A student takes a quiz by providing a quizId to the app at the time of taking the quiz.

 ## To do: